 So, which one is better?
 Let’s look at some differences between the two, so you can decide for yourself.

-- Marshall amps are more well-known than Vox.
+- Marshall’s amps are more well-known than Vox.

-- The Marshall tone is often described as crunchy and loud, while the Vox sound is known for being clean, jangly, and chimy.
+- The Marshall tone is often described as crunchy and loud.
+While the Vox sound is known for being clean, jangly, with a chime.

 - Internally, most Vox amps are not designed with a negative feedback circuit.

 - They both have different looks and aesthetics externally.

 - Both brands offer a wide selection of amps ranging from affordable to expensive.